stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 and left its mark.
 He himself had heard dark whispers of it from his father, who recalled certain sounds and rumours from his boyhood.

-  There had been a bad sect there in the ould days&mdash;an outlaw sect that called up awful things from some unknown gulf of night.
+  There had been a bad sect there in the ould days--an outlaw sect that called up awful things from some unknown gulf of night.
 It had taken a good priest to exorcise what had come, though there did be those who said that merely the light could do it.
-If Father O&rsquo;Malley were alive there would be many the thing he could tell.
+If Father O'Malley were alive there would be many the thing he could tell.
 But now there was nothing to do but let it alone.
 It hurt nobody now, and those that owned it were dead or far away.
-They had run away like rats after the threatening talk in &rsquo;77, when people began to mind the way folks vanished now and then in the neighbourhood.
-Some day the city would step in and take the property for lack of heirs, but little good would come of anybody&rsquo;s touching it.
+They had run away like rats after the threatening talk in '77, when people began to mind the way folks vanished now and then in the neighbourhood.
+Some day the city would step in and take the property for lack of heirs, but little good would come of anybody's touching it.
 Better it be left alone for the years to topple, lest things be stirred that ought to rest forever in their black abyss.